 The Cincinnati BCERC COTC developed a volunteer program for community advocates to serve as Study Helpers with the Growing Up Female study.
 Of note, Study Helpers are present at each visit of four or more participants.
 The vast majority of the Study Helpers are breast cancer advocates as well as COTC members.
-Study Helpers attend each study visit, assist with registration, chat with the girls to allay their anxieties about blood collection, serve refreshments after fasting blood draws, and engage the girls in pastime activities and conversation.
-Thirty-nine individuals have been trained as Study Helpers.
-They travel to study sites on weekday and Saturday mornings without remuneration.
+Study Helpers attend each study visit, assist with maturation, and mammary tumor formation in female rat offspring.